The Role of Clinical Care in Community Health Infrastructure

 Provider Availability: A Key Measure of Clinical Capacity

-In 2021, Pima County, which corresponds geographically to the Tucson MSA, reported the highest Primary Care Physician (PCP) rate among Arizona counties, with 87.1 physicians per 100,000 population, followed by Coconino County at 82.0.
-In sharp contrast, Pinal County had a significantly lower rate of 17.8, highlighting a substantial disparity in access to primary care across Arizona (see Figure 2).
+In 2021, Pima County, which corresponds geographically to the Tucson MSA, reported the highest Primary Care Physician (PCP) rate among Arizona counties, with 87.1 physicians per 100,000 population.
+Coconino County followed with 82.0 physicians per 100,000.
+In contrast, Pinal County’s rate of 17.8 illustrates a significant gap in access to primary care across Arizona (see Figure 2).

 Figure 2: Primary Care Physician (PCP) Rate by Arizona Counties (2021)

-Similarly, limited access to mental health professionals and dentists, can leave significant gaps in diagnosis, treatment, and ongoing care.
-When provider shortages exist, individuals may delay or forego essential care, leading to preventable complications and wider health disparities.
-Metrics like the ratio of population to primary care physicians and mental health provider ratios offer clear insight into a community's capacity for clinical care, highlighting whether residents can reliably receive timely, continuous, and quality medical attention.
+Limited access to mental health professionals and dentists can leave significant gaps in diagnosis, treatment, and ongoing care.
+When provider shortages occur, individuals may delay or forgo essential services, increasing the risk of preventable complications and widening health disparities.
+Metrics such as the ratio of population to primary care physicians and mental health providers offer clear insight into a community’s clinical capacity and its ability to deliver timely, continuous, and high-quality care.

 In 2024, the U.S. had a mental health provider rate of 333.3 per 100,000 population.
 Among Tucson’s peer MSAs, Salt Lake City stood out with the highest rate at 555.8 providers per 100,000, indicating strong access to mental health services.
 In contrast, Tucson ranked second to last with a rate of 240.5, while Phoenix had the lowest at 201.5.
 Both Arizona metros fell well below the national rate, highlighting gaps in mental health care availability across the state of Arizona (see Figure 3).